The Mad, Mad, Mad Comedians

-Production and Marx Brothers
+Production

-Most of the comedians provided their own voices for their animated counterparts, except for Chico Marx and W. C. Fields, both deceased, Zeppo Marx, who had left show business in 1933, and Harpo Marx, also deceased (though no voice was needed for him since his stage persona did not speak).
-Groucho Marx, 80 years old, was still playing himself.
+Most of the comedians provided their own voices for their animated counterparts, except for Chico Marx and W. C. Fields, both deceased, and Zeppo Marx, who had left show business in 1933.
+Harpo Marx was also deceased, but required no voice work.
 Voice actor Paul Frees narrated the show and filled in for those actors who were not able to do their own voices.
-Although Jack Benny's Maxwell automobile makes an appearance, it was not voiced by its usual voice actor Mel Blanc, and Frees provided the effects for the Maxwell as well.

-The show included a Marx Brothers skit, which was a reworking of a scene from their Broadway play I'll Say She Is (1924).
-The skit included their famous Napoleon parody, with Napoleon played by Groucho.
-The sketch featured animated representations.
+The show includes a Marx Brothers skit, which is a reworking of a scene from their Broadway play I'll Say She Is (1924).
+The skit includes their famous Napoleon parody, with Napoleon played by Groucho.
 Romeo Muller is credited as having written special material for the show in addition to the original scripts that came from the various comedians' sketches.

-This special and Santa Claus Is Comin' to Town (released later that year) gave Rankin/Bass their highest TV ratings, even higher than Rudolph the Red-Nosed Reindeer (1964).
+This special and Santa Claus Is Comin' to Town, released later that year, gave Rankin/Bass their highest TV ratings, even higher than Rudolph the Red-Nosed Reindeer (1964).
 More recently, Behr Entertainment was in talks to produce a similar show that would feature cartoon renditions of Jack Benny, George Burns, Abbott and Costello, and Bob Hope.
 Thirteen half-hour episodes were proposed.